fermitron2048/spitmonitor/README.md

 # spitmonitor
-Monitor temperatures on a rotating spit
+Monitor temperatures on a rotating spit.